kin-cs/data_science_notebooks/NLP/readme.md

 ## CBOW & Skip-gram

-- CBOW: windowed-words, predict a word
+- CBOW Continuous Bag-of Words): windowed-words, predict a word
 - Skip-gram: a word, to predict the windowed-words

 ## Word2Vec